birkenkrahe/dsc101/agenda.md

 <sup><a id="fn.5" href="#fnr.5">5</a></sup> Hopefully, you remember that your DataCamp completion rate makes
 up 15% of your total grade ([see syllabus](https://github.com/birkenkrahe/dsc101/blob/main/syllabus.org#datacamp-assignments-15)).

+<sup><a id="fn.6" href="#fnr.6">6</a></sup> In this overview course, you meet base R graphics, which is a
+very powerful toolbox to create plots and communicate your message using graphs.
+In class, we may look at some extra plot types, and you can complete this excellent DataCamp course on your own!

+<sup><a id="fn.7" href="#fnr.7">7</a></sup> Since a few years, Kaggle, the competition platform owned by
+Google, publishes meta data about data science and invites everyone to construct data-driven narratives about the field.
+The results are quite fun - and DataCamp has turned the 2017 survey into a mini project, which is fairly easy to follow.
+Unfortunately, it's "tidyverse" infused.
+I'd like to recreate this project without the need for "tidyverse" intervention.